Akuli/asda/docs/syntax.md

     [expression without operators or calls], but it contains function calls.
 - An **expression** contains expressions without operators and the operators, such as `+` or `*`.

-Note that method calls are also function calls in asda; `"Hello".uppercase()` first evaluates `"Hello".uppercase`, which is an [expression without operators or calls] that evaluates to a function, and finally `()` calls the result of evaluating `"Hello".uppercase`, which is a function.

-In this section, "comma-separated" means that there are commas between the items (if there are two or more items), but not elsewhere.
-For example, `a,b,c` is comma-separated properly, but `,a,b,c` and `a,b,c,` aren't.
-As special cases, a single item and no items at all are also considered comma-separated.
-In general, "X-separated" means a similar thing with X instead of a comma.

-Other details follow.

 ### Expressions without operators or calls